Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Crane Lowering Bents

-34' X 56' Timber Frame
+34' X 56' Hand Hewn Timber Frame Structure

 This 34' X 56' hand-hewn timber frame barn is tied off waiting for the crane to arrive.
 It is tagged and blueprinted and will be converted into a hand-hewn timber frame cottage.